How to motivate employees

 Wondering how to motivate employees?

 The secret to motivate employees seems to rely on knowing your team individuals well, and consequently customize the way you recognize and motivate them according to their specific preferences.

-Recent studies, proved that the key to motivate employees is far from being money centred.
+Recent studies proved that the key to motivating employees is far from being money centered.
 Therefore, it is essential that you understand what you need to do in order to keep your team engaged and focused on the common goal.
 You’ll need to spend at least as much time building an engaging ecosystem as you’ll do hiring new people and motivating your staff.